plone/documentation/working-with-content/adding-content/setting-basic-properties.rst

 ==============================

 The tab panels available on each content item has fields for basic information.
-Providing such data is important, providing fuel for the engines that run Plone.
+The more data you can provide, the better Plone can help in making the content available to the relevant visitors.

 Any content item, when clicked by a user with edit rights for the item, will show a set of tabs at the top for setting basic properties: